openforis/sepal-doc/docs/source/team/contribute.rst

         my_page
         page3

-the file will be linked to the rest of the documentation via the left panel of your section.
-The title of the page will be display instead of the file name.
-If you forget to link it, you will see the following message while compiling the doc.
-It means that you page cannot be accessed with navigation buttons.
+The title of your page should appear as a link in the **Section navigation** panel on the left side of your browser.
+If you forget to link your page, you will see the following message:

 .. code-block:: red